OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### QuickStatements export

 Your OpenRefine data can be exported in a format recognized by [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements), a tool that creates Wikidata edits using text commands.
 OpenRefine generates “version 1” QuickStatements commands.
-In order to use QuickStatements, you must authorize it with a Wikidata account (it may appear as “MediaWiki” when you authorize).
+In order to use QuickStatements, you must authorize it with a Wikidata account that is [autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users) (it may appear as “MediaWiki” when you authorize).

 Any dataset can be converted into QuickStatements text commands.
 You can follow the steps listed on [this page](https://www.wikidata.org/wiki/Help:QuickStatements#Running_QuickStatements).